javascript-tutorial/en.javascript.info/1-js/09-classes/05-extend-natives/article.md

 arr.constructor === PowerArray
 ```

-So when `arr.filter()` is called, it internally creates the new array of results exactly as `new PowerArray`.
+So when `arr.filter()` is called, it internally creates the new array of results using exactly `new PowerArray`, not basic `Array`.
 That's actually very cool, because we can keep using `PowerArray` methods further on the result.

 Even more, we can customize that behavior.

-There's a special static getter `Symbol.species`, if exists, it returns the constructor to use in such cases.
+We can add a special static getter `Symbol.species` to the class.
+If exists, it should return the constructor that JavaScript will use internally to create new entities in `map`, `filter` and so on.

 If we'd like built-in methods like `map`, `filter` will return regular arrays, we can return `Array` in `Symbol.species`, like here: